FitzwilliamMuseum/egyptiancoffins/_pop-ups/Masr-Fel-Mathaf.md

 Museum community when it comes to suggestions regarding the possible redisplay of the Egyptian galleries.

 We found their insights and views very interesting and we will be thinking about their ideas when we are in a position to move forward towards the potential redisplay.
-It is clear that more of events are needed to bring in more Egyptian voices and to enable local Egyptians to connect with a collection that is so relevant to them and in which they feel so much pride.
+It is clear that more events like these are needed to bring in more Egyptian voices and to enable local Egyptians to connect with a collection that is so relevant to them and in which they feel so much pride.